 The Salaf’s Secret to Knowledge: Action Over Debate

 The great scholars of the past did not see knowledge as a tool for intellectual sparring.
-Instead, they sought it for four essential reasons, as summarized by the poet:
+Instead, they sought it for four essential reasons, as summarised by the poet:

 ولتقصدوا أربعة قبل ابتداء